 The operating room provides full surgical capability, including a surgery table and light, patient monitor, anesthesia machine, oxygen generator and back-up oxygen tanks, IV fluid pumps, ultrasound and circulating heating pad.
 The equipment in the trailer can be operated by external power sources or by a self-contained gas-powered generator.

-The hospital has most recently been used to provide medical support on San Clemente Island, mainly for injured island foxes.
+The hospital is currently providing medical support on San Clemente Island, mainly for injured island foxes.

 Previously, the hospital was on San Nicolas Island to support an effort to restore seabird populations through the live-capture and removal of feral cats from the island.
 IWS cared for injured island foxes, whether or not the injury was the result of feral cat trapping efforts.
 We also provided temporary care for the captured feral cats as they waited to be transported to a facility on the mainland (operated by the Humane Society of the United States) that will provide long-term care for the cats.
 This project was funded by the Montrose Settlements Restoration Program, which also funds the bald eagle restoration program on the Channel Islands (see our Bald Eagle pages), peregrine falcon monitoring, and other important programs.